fuki1320/learning_JS/loops.md

       };

-- The for loop has a clear initialization, condition, and increment (aka afterthought) section. **It iterates from 1 to cupsOfSugar - 1 (i.e., 4 iterations when cupsOfSugar is 5)**.
+- The for loop has a clear initialization, condition, and increment (in this case meaning afterthought) section. **It iterates from 1 to cupsOfSugar - 1 (i.e., 4 iterations when cupsOfSugar is 5)**.
-- The loop executes exactly as many times as specified in the condition and doesn't go beyond that limit (aka doesn't go beyond the value of 5.)
+- The loop executes exactly as many times as specified in the condition and doesn't go beyond that limit (doesn't go beyond the value of 5.)
 - **The condition is tested first, if it's evaluated as a truthy statement, the loop's body is executed and only then the value of the variable is incremented.**
 - For example, if the value of variable _cupsOfSugar_ is 5, the loop **iterates 4 times**, adding 1 cup of sugar each time, resulting in a total of 4 cups added, because the **value of cupsAdded must be less than the value of cupsOfSugar** as it is stated in condition of the loop!